 Where can we see your work?

 When I got back from Australia, I set myself the challenge of having a solo show every year.
 I have managed to do this so far, but it has meant that I have less time to develop new bodies of work.
 For this reason, I plan to spend 2013 creating and exploring new ideas.
 However, I am always looking for new opportunities, so who knows what group shows might feature my work next year?
-In the meantime, you can see my work on my website: http://www.guerilla-embroidery.com and see more work in progress (and my other projects, including TEA and teaching/ workshops) on my blog: http://www.guerilla-embroidery.blogspot.com .
-You can also follow me on twitter (@G_Embroidery) and on Instagram (GUERILLA_EMBROIDERY).
+In the meantime, you can see my work on my blog: http://www.guerilla-embroidery.com.
+You can also follow my Instagram here.
 The tea-set from ‘Surface Tension’ will be for sale at the Design Shop, Dean Clough, Halifax, UK very soon.

 Thanks, Terry.
 Cannot wait to see how her new work develops.